0tieno/Blog/_posts/2025-11-14-java-variables-and-data-types.md

 }
 ```

 That's it for Java variables and data types!

+**Note:** This topic has been expanded into more focused posts: [Java Variables and Primitive Types](/Blog/java-variables-and-primitive-types) and [Java Strings and Type Conversion](/Blog/java-strings-and-type-conversion).

 In the next post, we'll explore control structures like if statements, loops, and more.

 Happy coding!